himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 +++
 title  = "Ansible Quickstart"
-date   = "2020-04-29"
+date   = "2020-04-30"
 author = "Ryan Himmelwright"
-image  = "img/posts/ansible-quickstart/park-sky.jpeg"
+image  = "img/posts/ansible-quickstart/ansible-balcony.jpeg"
-caption = "Duke Park, Durham NC" tags   = ["dev", "linux","devops", "ansible",] draft  = "True"
+caption = "Ansible Office Balcony, Durham NC" tags   = ["dev", "linux","devops", "ansible",] draft  = "True"
 Comments = "True"
 +++

-A *long* time ago, I briefly explained how to configure ansible in [a post about configuring a raspberry pi cluster](/post/ansible-on-pi-cluster/).
-All in all... it was by no means a great full introduction to the basics of ansible.
+A *long* time ago, I briefly explained how to configure [Ansible](https://www.ansible.com), in [a post about building a raspberry pi cluster](/post/ansible-on-pi-cluster/).
+All in all... it was by no means a great introduction to the basics of ansible.

-A month ago, I drafted a progression of examples with notes to teach a co-worker the *basics* of writing and using ansible roles and playbooks.
-After I reading through them in my notes, I realized it wouldn't take much to turn them into an *actual* Ansible quickstart post.
+A month ago, I drafted a progression of examples with notes, to teach a co-worker the *basics* of writing and using ansible roles and playbooks.
+After reading through them, I realized it wouldn't take much to turn them into an *actual* Ansible quickstart post.
 So here we are.

 <!--more-->

-I am not an Ansible guru, and this post will not make you one either.
-However, the goal of this post is to provide enough understating to get started writing some ansible playbooks, with tasks organized into roles.
+I am not an Ansible guru, and reading this will not make you one either.
+However, the goal of this post is to provide enough understating to get started writing some ansible playbooks.

 ## Installing